Last updated on February 16, 2026

 Mana fixing is important in any Constructed MTG format.
 After all, you’ll lose if you can’t play your spells consistently.
 In fact, many MTG players hate the mana system when they lose to mana screw or flood, but that’s the system and the game rules, so we have to adapt to it as best as we can.

-It’s possible to improve your mana base by replacing expensive lands with budget lands, which are effective and won’t cost you a kidney.
-Today we’re taking a look at the best budget lands you can run, and keep in mind that many of these suggestions apply to EDH because formats like Modern and Pioneer require you to play with non-budget lands to be competitive.
-These budget lands are cheaper than $4-5 each, and most are in the dollar range.
+It’s possible to improve your mana base without a change to the number of lands you play when you replace expensive lands with budget lands, which are effective and won’t cost you a kidney.
+Today we take a look at the best budget lands you can run, and keep in mind that many of these suggestions apply to EDH because formats like Modern and Pioneer require you to play with non-budget lands to be more competitive than casual.

 What Are Budget Lands in MTG?

-#29.
+#45.
 The Mirage Fetch Lands

 These fetch lands work in the opposite logic as Evolving Wilds.
 They ETB tapped, but they fetch a land that comes into play untapped.
 Also, they can get lands with types, so they work extra well with tango lands, or shock lands.
 They’re very slow if you fetch a ETB tapped land, but sometimes it’s the price to get mana fixed.

-#28.
+#44.
 Myriad Landscape

 Myriad Landscape

-#27.
+#41.
 Reveal Lands

 The show dual lands like Choked Estuary are very cheap and are constantly reprinted in supplementary products.
 They allow you to reveal a land from your hand of their color and have them ETB untapped.
 Note that you can just play them untapped if you’re not planning on using the mana straight away to avoid revealing necessary information.
 These tend to perform better in mono-color decks with a splash or 2-color decks.
 The main downside is that they’re unreliable and a bad topdeck late in the game.

-#26.
+#40.
 Dominaria United Tap Lands

-#25.
+#39.
 Kaldheim Snow Duals

-The Kaldheim dual snow lands are fetchable snow lands, and the snow subtype matters a lot to some decks and commanders.
+The Kaldheim dual snow lands are fetchable lands, and the snow subtype matters a lot to some decks and commanders.
 In these situations, you’ll want at least 40% of your mana base to be snow lands for specific synergies and requirements, and you should play as many snow duals as you can.

-#24.
+#38.
 Artifact Indestructible Lands

-These lands were printed in Modern Horizons 2 and are all indestructible artifact lands.
+These lands were printed in Modern Horizons 2 and are indestructible artifact lands.
 They see lots of play in artifact-matter decks, especially in Pauper since they’re common lands and affinity decks are real in that format.
 They combo nicely with Cleansing Wildfire since you can target your own land, fetch another land, and draw a card.
 They’re super cheap and you should play them mainly if you care about artifacts or different permanent types.

-#23.
+#37.
 Khans of Tarkir Gain Lands

-These taplands originally printed in Khans of Tarkir offer a little upside when they ETB.
+These tap lands originally printed in Khans of Tarkir offer a little upside when they ETB.
 They’re printed fairly often in Standard sets, mainly for Limited purposes.
 Gaining a life gets much better in or decks that have lifegain synergies so you can trigger them for free.
 These are also usually played in Standard control decks since they can help you survive against aggro and burn decks.

-#22.
+#36.
 Ancient Ziggurat

 Ancient Ziggurat